NWChemEx/.github/docs/source/design/overall_justifications/py_bindings.rst

 ***********************************

 - `This <https://realpython.com/python-bindings-overview/>`__ tutorial covers
-  some of the other options available in more detail.
+  some of the other options available in more detail and was used to partially populate the list in :ref:`pb_existing_choices`.